Yangyangii/Yangyangii.github.io/about.md

 * Development of web service module for trading books with XE (2013.
 12. ~ 2014.
 2.)

 * Development of network Omok game with Java GUI (2014.
+6.)

+* Development of flipping egg fry game mobile application (2014.
 7.)

 * Maintenance of students' intranet of HGU (2014.
 6. ~ 2014.
 12.)